A unit-level small area model with misclassified covariates: Measurement error models

 \section{Measurement error models}

 Measurement error in covariates is an established and well known problem, and there is an enormous literature on this topic \citep[see, among the others,][]{Fuller:1987,Carroll:2006}.
 Although measurement error models have been mainly developed for the analysis of experimental data, their role in social studies and, in particular, in official statistics, is crucial.
 Modern small area methods heavily rely on the availability of good auxiliary information entering the model in the form of covariates.
 Such covariates are often estimates obtained by a larger survey, administrative sources, or a previous census; sometimes they arise as the result of field measurement and lab analysis \citep{Ghosh:2006,Buonaccorsi:2010}.
-As a result, we do not observe the true level of the covariate, but only an estimate.
+As a consequence, we do not observe the true level of the covariate, but only an estimate.
 Also, covariates may be self-reported responses \citep{ybarra:2008}, for which under-reporting, lack of memory and digit preference may occur.
 Under these circumstances, it may be assumed that covariates are measured with error.

 The presence of measurement error in covariates causes biases in estimated model parameters and leads to loss of power for detecting interesting relationships among variables.
-Several solutions exist, also in the small area literature: indeed corrections of the unit-level and area-level estimators have been proposed both in a frequentist and Bayesian context.
-However, these approaches only deal with continuous covariates measured with error \citep{ybarra:2008, Datta:2010, Arima:2014}.

-Most of the measurement error literature relies on the classical measurement error model.
-It assumes that for each single unit, the covariate $X_{i}$ $(i=1,...,n)$ is not available; instead, we observe $k$ $(k \geq 1)$ replications of measurements of $X_{i}$ subject to additive error, namely
+Most of the measurement error literature relies on the classical measurement error model \citep{Fuller:1987,Carroll:2006}.
+Following the notation of \citet{Ghosh:2006}, we denote by uppercase letters the variables observed with error, and by lowercase letters the corresponding latent values.
+The measurement error model assumes that for each single unit, the covariate $x_{i}$ $(i=1,...,n)$ is not available; instead, we observe $r \geq 1$ replications of measurements of $x_{i}$ subject to additive error, namely

-where $U_{ij}$'s are independent and identically distributed variables with zero mean.
-The $X_{i}$'s might be either unknown, fixed, quantities or random variables.
-In the first case, the measurement error is called functional whereas in the second case it is defined as structural.
+where $\eta_{ij}$'s are independent and identically distributed variables with zero mean.
+The $x_{i}$'s might be either unknown, fixed, quantities or random variables.
+In the first case, the measurement error is called functional, whereas in the second it is defined as structural.